fpdevil/Haskercises/README.md

                       (y : ys) -> f y (foldr f acc ys)

 ```

-The `foldr` function takes a binary function and an identity value along with a list and reduces the list.
-It can be represented as a binary tree as follows for a list `[x1, x2, x3]` and a function `fn` with an initial value as `u`
+The `foldr` function takes a binary function and an `identity` value
+along with a list and reduces the list to a single value of the type
+same as the `identity`.
+It may be depcited pctorially as a binary tree
+as follows, for a list of values `[x1, x2, x3]` and a function `fn`
+with an initial value as `u` serving as `identity`.

 ```haskell